We founded churches, schools, hospitals,

 which, some day, will be read, and they will know that,

 if we have never lacked wit and sapience,

 it has never lacked a plenty of love.

 A love full of disappointments, but blended with the joy

 of alone colonizing a planet given to unknown ancestors,

-what, despite life’s scars, has been always handed
+which, despite life’s scars, has been always handed

-to welcome and hopeful new generations.
+to welcome hopeful new generations.